 Alabama, Kansas State, Mississippi State, Ole Miss

-Tennessee had been the favorite for Ryan Johnson since offering him in February of 0214, but plenty of interest from the likes of Alabama, Ole Miss, Florida State and others came pouring in.
-In the end, Johnson felt comfortable enough to stick with the team he grew up cheering for – he committed to Tennessee on July 19th of 2014.
+Tennessee had been the favorite for Ryan Johnson since offering him in February, but plenty of interest from the likes of Alabama, Ole Miss, Florida State and others came pouring in.
+In the end, Johnson felt comfortable enough to stick with the team he grew up cheering for – he committed to Tennessee on July 19th.
 He told RTI he’s all Vol on the morning of his commitment.
 “I don’t want to look at any other schools – I made my decision,” he said.
 “This is where I want to go, this is where I want to be.
 I will definitely help Tennessee recruit players.
 I want to win championships.
 I will do everything I possibly can to help Tennessee win championships.”
-He officially signed the morning of National Signing Day.

 How He Fits